 Improving The Travel Experience

-Arriving at a destination is when both the enjoyment and challenges of travel really begins.
+Arriving at a destination is when both the enjoyment and challenges of travel begins.
 After three decades of travel through more than 100 countries, I have developed several techniques to improve the travel experience.

 Travel can be tiring for one must always carry a sense of heightened awareness along for the journey.
 The benefits are usually two – the first and most obvious is that you become aware of any potential dangers.
 The second and often overlooked benefit is that you become more aware of your surroundings and therefore observe things you may have otherwise missed – such as a shop tucked away down an alley, a small cafe dwarfed by larger buildings, or a group of men gathered around a backgammon game.

 Common sense should not take a holiday just because you do.
-Simple rules such as not walking alone along an unlit alley at night, receiving drinks from strangers, or accepting free car rides from people you barely know is not something you would do at home, so why do these when abroad.
+Simple rules such as not walking alone along an unlit alley at night, receiving drinks from strangers, or accepting free car rides from people you barely know are not something you would do at home, so why do these when abroad.
 In some cultures (particularly the Middle East) such offers are the norm, so use your judgement to determine which are genuine and which have nefarious undertones.

 The more you immerse yourself in a destination the more rewarding and memorable the travel experience becomes.
 Eat where local people eat, stay where they stay and loiter where they loiter.
 Strive to embrace the differences and shun the familiar.
 Immersion provides the difference between seeing and experiencing a destination.

 If you are new to destinations with cultures very different from your own, it is important to immerse yourself gradually.
 Undertake a reconnaissance on the first day, content to be an observer of the different restaurants, transport and sights.
 The following days delve deeper, which is best achieved through interacting and conversing with local people as much as possible.